-Employers May be Eligible for Payroll Tax Refund on Severance BenefitsAdded by John McGown in News on December 18, 2013
+Employers May be Eligible for Payroll Tax Refund on Severance BenefitsAdded by John McGown, Jr. in Articles & Publications, Tax Law on December 18, 2013

 The issue of whether payroll taxes (i.e., Social Security and Medicare) are due on severance payments made to terminated workers in connection with an employer’s reduction in force is before the United States Supreme Court.
 The case is U.S. v.
 Quality Stores and oral arguments are scheduled to begin January 14, 2014.
 The issue of whether severance is exempt from employment taxes has been a matter of hot debate between the IRS and the courts, becoming particularly acute in the aftermath of the economic collapse in 2008 and later.